Configuration Reference

 path = "/Users/alice/archive-notes"Editor Backend

 By default, Kimün uses a built-in textarea for note editing.
-You can switch to Neovim as the editor backend to get full modal editing, custom keymaps, plugins, and anything else your init.lua / init.vim provides.
+You can switch to Neovim as the editor backend to get modal editing, custom keymaps, plugins, and anything else your init.lua / init.vim provides.

 Requirements